 Thirty-two wild salmon populations bound for the upper Columbia and Snake rivers are vulnerable to predation by sea lions immediately below dam.
 The population of greatest concern is the Upper Columbia spring chinook run, which is listed as “endangered” under the federal Endangered Species Act (ESA).
 Snake River spring/summer chinook, listed as “threatened” under the ESA, are also highly vulnerable to predation by sea lions feeding immediately downriver from Bonneville Dam.
 Other ESA-listed salmon and steelhead populations passing through the lower Columbia River when sea lions are feeding include lower Columbia River chinook, lower Columbia River steelhead, middle Columbia River steelhead, Snake River Basin steelhead, upper Willamette River chinook and Upper Willamette River steelhead.
 All are listed as “threatened” under the ESA.

-How do fish managers know that California sea lions are preying on these runs?
+How do fish managers know that sea lions are preying on these runs?

-Each year since 2002, the Army Corps of Engineers has stationed observers with spotting scopes and along the deck of Bonneville Dam to record the number of salmon and steelhead consumed by sea lions between January and May when ESA-listed runs are present.
+Every year since 2002, the Army Corps of Engineers has stationed observers with spotting scopes and along the deck of Bonneville Dam to record the number of salmon and steelhead consumed by sea lions between January and May when ESA-listed runs are present.
 In 2002, they observed 31 California sea lions consume 448 salmon and steelhead in the tailrace area, which extends about one-quarter mile below the dam.
-In 2015, by comparison, they documented 195 California sea lions and 69 Steller sea lions consume 4,621 salmon and steelhead in the same area.
+In 2017, by comparison, they documented 156 individual sea lions consuming an estimated 5,384 salmon and steelhead in the same area.
 The Corps issues regular reports of its observations in months when California sea lions are present.

 Are sea lions native to the Columbia River?

 Sea lions have roamed the Pacific coast for centuries, but were not seen entering the Columbia River in significant numbers until the 1980s.
 Steller sea lions, the larger of two species native to Northwest waters, are now present at the mouth of the Columbia River year-round, but California sea lions spend their annual breeding season at rookeries off the coast of southern California and Mexico.
-In fall, thousands of adult males and juveniles return north to forage for food along the west coast of North America.
+In fall, 60,000 to 80,000 adult males and juvenile California sea lions return north to forage for food along the west coast of North America.
 In recent years, surveys conducted by the Washington Department of Fish and Wildlife (WDFW) and Oregon Department of Fish and Wildlife (ODFW) estimated there were up to 2,000 – 3,000 California sea lions and 1,000 Steller sea lions in the lower Columbia River near Astoria.

 Since the early 1980s, California sea lions have been moving in increasing numbers farther and farther up the Columbia River – first to the Astoria area, then to the Cowlitz River and on to Bonneville Dam, 145 miles from the river mouth.
 In recent years, California sea lions have been reported above Bonneville Dam, with occasional sightings in Drano Lake and McNary Pool.

 Like California sea lions, Steller sea lions have been observed feeding below Bonneville Dam in recent years.
 Until 2008, their primary prey was white sturgeon, consuming 1,800 of them in the tailrace below the dam within view of observers from the U.S. Army Corps of Engineers.
-However, by 2016, Stellers also accounted for about one-third of the 8,969 salmon and steelhead taken by sea lions below the dam.
+By spring 2018, it was estimated that Stellers below the dam were eating more adult salmonids than those consumed by California sea lions.

-Washington Department of Fish and Wildlife (WDFW), and the Oregon Department of Fish and Wildlife (ODFW), Columbia River Inter-Tribal Fish Commission (CRITFC), Army Corp of Engineers and USDA Wildlife Services (WS) have worked together to use various non-lethal tools to drive sea lions away from salmon and steelhead congregating below Bonneville Dam.
+Washington Department of Fish and Wildlife (WDFW), and the Oregon Department of Fish and Wildlife (ODFW), Idaho Department of Fish and Game (IDFG), Columbia River Inter-Tribal Fish Commission (CRITFC), Army Corp of Engineers and USDA Wildlife Services (WS) have worked together to use various non-lethal tools to drive sea lions away from salmon and steelhead congregating below Bonneville Dam.
 Using "seal bombs" (underwater firecrackers), rubber buckshot and other non-lethal measures, CRITFC boat crews work with WS dam based teams to haze sea lions away from fish gathered below the dam.
 While hazing often interrupts their feeding, California sea lions usually return to the area within a few hours after the hazing teams depart.

 How many California sea lions have been removed from the lower Columbia River under federal authorization?

-From 2008-16, wildlife managers for WDFW and ODFW removed a total of 161 California sea lions that met the federal criteria for removal below the dam.
-139 were euthanized by lethal injection, 15 were placed in zoos and aquariums, and 7 died accidentally in capture traps.
+From 2008-19, wildlife managers for WDFW, ODFW, and IDFG removed a total of 219 California sea lions that met the federal criteria for removal below the dam.
+191 were euthanized by lethal injection, 15 were placed in zoos and aquariums, and 7 died accidentally in capture traps.